DanielJing/Free-Springer-textbooks-download/README.md

-Springer has just halted automatic download from their site.
-This package will no longer perform as expected.
+$$ Springer has just added the reCAPTCHA step to prevent automatic download from their site, thus this package will not perform as expected, you may receive flawed files.